-- 2.1 We are committed to protecting personal data from being misused, getting into the wrong hands as a result of poor security or being shared carelessly, or being inaccurate, as we are aware that people can be upset or harmed if any of these things happen. - 2.2 This policy sets out the measures we are committed to taking as an organisation and, what each of us will do to ensure we comply with the relevant legislation. - 2.3 In particular, we will make sure that all personal data is: - a) processed lawfully, fairly and in a transparent manner; - b) processed for specified, explicit and legitimate purposes and not in a manner that is incompatible with those purposes; - c) adequate, relevant and limited to what is necessary for the purposes for which it is being processed; - d) accurate and, where necessary, up to date; - e) not kept longer than necessary for the purposes for which it is being processed;
+- 2.1 We are committed to protecting personal data from being misused, getting into the wrong hands as a result of poor security or being shared carelessly, or being inaccurate, as we are aware that people can be upset or harmed if any of these things happen. - 2.2 This policy sets out the measures we are committed to taking as an organisation and, what each of us will do to ensure we comply with the relevant legislation. - 2.3 In particular, we will make sure that all personal data is: - a) processed lawfully, fairly and in a transparent manner; - b) processed for specified, explicit and legitimate purposes and not in a manner that is incompatible with those purposes; - adequate, relevant and limited to what is necessary for the purposes for which it is being processed; - d) accurate and, where necessary, up to date; - e) not kept longer than necessary for the purposes for which it is being processed; - f) processed in a secure manner, by using appropriate technical and organisational means;